Monday, 28 November 2016 1:17pm

-Complex problems like the West African outbreak of Ebola highlight the need for doctors, veterinarians and ecologists to work more closely together, Swiss Prof Jakob Zinsstag-Klopfenstein says.
+Complex problems like the West African outbreak of Ebola highlight the need for doctors, veterinarians and ecologists to work more closely together, Swiss Professor Jakob Zinsstag-Klopfenstein says.

-The Ebola epidemic in West Africa will have far-reaching effects, including many deaths not directly caused by that disease, Prof Philip Hill warned in Dunedin yesterday.
+The Ebola epidemic in West Africa will have far-reaching effects, including many deaths not directly caused by that disease, Professor Philip Hill warned in Dunedin yesterday.

 Wednesday, 12 November 2014 2:23pm